 London has been for years one of the European capitals where fashion has been more modern and avant-garde.
 Big brands have wanted to start their collections in the British capital with daring and innovative clothes.
 If you are in the city during the month of January and you are passionate about fashion, you have a great advantage for your pocket with the arrival of the sales.

-Throughout the month, the big stores in the city center have incredible discounts of up to 75%.
-And you can not only get clothes and shoes, you also have discounts on technology products, household items, books and all kinds of products.
-If you have been thinking about renewing your closet for some time and you have time in January, I recommend you take a trip to the capital to take advantage of these bargains.
+Throughout the month, the big stores in the city center have incredible discounts that reach up to 75%.
+And not only will you be able to buy clothes and footwear, you will also find discounts on technology products, household items, books and all kinds of products.
+If you've been thinking about renewing your closet and you have time in January, I recommend you take a trip to the capital to take advantage of these bargains.

 London temperatures in January

 January is one of the coldest months of the year in London.
-With maximum temperatures that do not usually rise above 9 degrees, the city lives weeks characterized by very short days and very low temperatures.
-In addition, as usual throughout the country, the rains are usually the order of the day, so it is always advisable to carry an umbrella.
+With highs that do not usually rise above 9 degrees Celsius, the city experiences weeks characterized by very short days and very low temperatures.
+In addition, as usual throughout the country, the rains are usually the order of the day, so it is always advisable to carry an umbrella with you.